The Story of Notre Dame Cathedral: A Chronicle of Construction and Restoration

 Sully was an ambitious man.
 He grew up in a humble setting but eventually attended school with the future King Louis VII and became good friends.
 He developed a reputation for his impactful sermons and gained notoriety around the city.
 He developed a large following and was adorned with support and financial gifts, much of which went to constructing the future Cathedral.

 Other funds were generated from the church’s wealth, donations, and the crown.
 Paris also experienced a thriving economy at this time.
-Wool, wheat, and wine traders stimulated the economy and helped provide additional financial resources to stimulate the economy.
+Wool, wheat, and wine traders stimulated the economy and helped provide additional financial resources.
 Schools and universities were being formed, and people from all over Europe came to Paris for a better education.
 The young student population fostered a new energy.
 Paris was in a season of growth.

 The construction of Notre Dame commenced in 1163.
 Sully oversaw the initial stages of construction until he died in 1196.
 His commitment to the project laid the groundwork for a structure that would take nearly two centuries to complete.
 Over the years, numerous architects and craftsmen contributed to the cathedral's construction, each adding their innovations and leaving a mark on its evolving design.